SmileAPI/smile-openapi/docs/english/api-reference/Chapter-4.md

 > 🚧 Warning
 >
-> **Uploads are disabled in Sandbox mode.** If you need to preview how uploads work, you will need access to Production mode.
-Contact us at access@getsmileapi.com or book a call through the Developer Portal to get access.
+> Archives in Sandbox Mode return only specific payslips.
+To test Archives while in Sandbox Mode, you may download the sample payslips within the Developer Portal and upload it through the Wink Widget or through the API.
+Other files uploaded during Sandbox mode will return errors.

 ---
 <!-- focus: false -->